 RFC 8225: PASSporT: Personal Assertion Token

 IETF RFC 8225, PASSporT: Personal Assertion Token [Ref 14], defines a token-based signature that combines the use of JavaScript Object Notation (JSON) Web Tokens, JSON Web Signatures, and X.509 certificate key pairs, or Public Key Infrastructure, to create a trusted signature.
 The authorized owner of the certificate used to generate the signature can be validated and traced back to the known trust anchor who signed the certificate.
 The PASSporT includes a number of claims the signer of the token is asserting.
 The associated public certificate is used to verify the digital signature and the claims included in the PASSporT.
 The public certificate is also used to validate the entity that signed the token, as defined in IETF RFC 8226, Secure Telephone Identity Credentials: Certificates [Ref 15].
-The validated claims and the validated identity of the entity signing the claims can both be used to determine the level of trust in the originating entity and their asserted SIP RPH information.
+The validated claims and the validated identity of the entity signing the claims can be used to determine the level of trust in the originating entity and their asserted SIP RPH information.

 RFC 8224: Authenticated Identity Management in the Session Initiation Protocol (SIP)